Pure-Farming/Documentation/docs/resource-types/livestock/weights/group-weight-event.md

 GET /data/livestock/weight/group-weight-events/{GroupWeightEventId}
 ```

-Get all Group Weight Events that are linked to the provided **HoldingID**, holding Id is required.
+Get all Group Weight Events that are linked to the provided **HoldingId**, holding Id is required.
 ```
 GET /data/holdings/{holdingId}/livestock/weight/group-weight-events
 ```